moorepants/dissertation/eom.rst

    a higher value that the initial speed as the energy used to disipate the roll and steer is transferred to the forward speed.

-.. todo:: Plot a impulse response.

 Nonlinear Validation
 --------------------

 [BasuMandall2007]_ present the Whipple model derived with both the Newton-Euler and Lagrange methods.
-Their Table 1 shows the derivatives of all the coordinates and speeds to high precision for use in validating the nonlinear model.
-The idea is that because comparing extremely long symbolic equations is nearly impossible, one can compute significant figures to machine precision and if other models produce 10+ significant figures the models are the same.
+The equations of motion are analytically complex and make if difficult to compare symbolic results, so numerical values are presented for use in validating the nonlinear model.
+Table 1 in their paper gives the derivatives of all the coordinates and speeds to high precision for each of their derivations for a single state.
+They state that one can compute these values to machine precision and if they values match to ~10 significant figures the models can be concluded to be the same.
 The very first model I developed in 2006 would not have held up to this test.
 I owe the validity of my model to my labmate, Luke, as his persistence and interest in minute detail helped me bring my model up to par.
-Here I present The values from my model for comparison to [BasuMandall2007]_.
+Here I present the values computed from my model in comparison to the values presented by [BasuMandall2007]_.

+.. todo:: Should I present the conversion equations from BasuMandall to mine and vice versa?

 .. todo:: Values from my model for comparision to table one in BasuMandall2007